baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 ## :tiger: Why is Metabase so cool?

-Similarly to DBT, [Metabase](https://www.metabase.com) is an open source software provided as a paid cloud version or free self-hosted.
+Similarly to dbt, [Metabase](https://www.metabase.com) is an open source software provided as a paid cloud version or free self-hosted.

 Metabase is awesome in multiple ways.
 It can be defined as a BI tools, with two main parts: